cdk8s-team/cdk8s-plus/dev/design-proposals/hpa-v2.md

 # Horizontal Pod Autoscaler v2 (HPA) L2 API

 Design doc for the Horizontal Pod Autoscaler v2 L2 API.
+This document contains examples of how the HPAv2 features could be implemented in CDK8s-plus.
+Some sections contain more than one prototype.
+Prototypes that are hidden in accordions are alternatives I considered but did not choose as the preferred solution.
+I left them in the document though just in case we want to consider them.

 ---
 Status: **First draft** · Author: **@ryparker**